Teaching of Reading and Phonics

 Reading in KS2

-In Key Stage 2, the children are taught reading through a daily whole-class approach.
+In Key Stage 2 and for Year 2 children who have moved off the RWI programme, the children are taught reading through a daily whole-class approach.
 Lessons are structured to ensure that children are first fluent in the text being taught (one per week) and understand the key vocabulary.
 After this, comprehension skills such as inference and retrieval are taught and practised through a variety of questions as well debates, discussions and open-ended questions to cultivate a love of reading.

 Supporting reading at school